archaeogeek/dataconnect21-ukgeospatialstandards/README.md

-# Talk: Implementing GEMINI 2.3 (ISO19115:2003) as a GeoNetwork metadata profile #ISOTC211 2020 Plenary
+# Talk: Standards- why you should get involved

-See [archaeogeek.github.io/implementinggemini23](https://archaeogeek.github.io/implementinggemini23) for the live version of these slides or see printed version https://github.com/archaeogeek/implementinggemini23/gh-pages/ImplementingGemini23.pdf
+Talk to DataConnct21 in September 2021.
+See [archaeogeek.github.io/dataconnect21-ukgeospatialstandards](https://archaeogeek.github.io/dataconnect21-ukgeospatialstandards) for the live version of these slides